-1 Professional Development- All State f Managers of the Student 2018-2019 -Dean of Student Training Services service areas will Services prepare a plan for a Implementation of a Student coordinated professional -Executive V.P. of Services Professional development curriculum and Academic Services Development plan schedule the training events prior to the end of the previous year
+3 3.1 Professional Development- Online Services Integration of online 2019-2020 -Dean of Student Training for online counseling and other counseling and student Services online services. services for a growing online student population 3 3.1 Professional Development- All Staff Managers of the Student 2019-2020 -Dean of Student Training Services service areas will Services Implementation of a Student Services prepare a plan for a Professional Development plan coordinated professional development curriculum and schedule the training events prior to the end of the previous year

-Stude ent Services Plan 2019-2020 - 3 Strategies Goal Objective Strategy Description Desired Outcome Timeline Responsible Party(s) Performance Measures 3 Capacity Building- Technology Improvement • Expand the comprehensive automation projects list Based on the review, confirm the automation projects student services will seek to implement over the next 24 months 2019-2020 -Dean of Student Services, -Student Services Management Group -Executive V.P. of Academic Services 2 Professional Development- Online Services Training for online counseling and other online services.
-Integration of online counseling and student services for a growing online student population 2019-2020 -Dean of Student Services -Executive V.P. of Academic Services 1 Implementation of a Student Services Professional Development plan Managers of the Student Services service areas will prepare a plan for a coordinated professional development curriculum and schedule the training events prior to the end of the previous year 2019-2020 -Dean of Student Services -Executive V.P. of Academic Services
+Student Services Plan 2020-2021 - 4 Strategies Goal Objective Strategy Description Desired Outcome Timeline Responsible Party(s) Performance Measures 1 1.10 Program Development- Program Review Annually review the staffing, facility and student service programs making recommendations for departmental changes to improve LCC's service to students Review and utilize position openings as opportunities to improve student services over the next 24 months 2020-2021 -Dean of Student Services -Student Services Management Group 3 3.4 Capacity Building- Technology Improvement Expand the comprehensive automation projects list Based on the review, confirm the automation projects student services will seek to implement over the next 24 months 2020-2021 -Dean of Student Services -Student Services Management Group 3 3.1 Professional Development- Online Services Training for online counseling and other online services.
+Integration of online counseling and student services for a growing online student population 2020-2021 -Dean of Student Services 3 3.1 Implementation of a Student Services Professional Development plan Managers of the Student Services service areas will prepare a plan for a coordinated professional development curriculum and schedule the training events prior to the end of the previous year 2020-2021 -Dean of Student Services

-Student Services Plan 2020-2021- 3 Strategies Goal Objective Strategy Description Desired Outcome Timeline Responsible Party(s) Performance Measures 3 Expand the comprehensive automation projects list Based on the review, confirm the automation projects student services will seek to implement over the next 24 months 2020-2021 -Dean of Student Services, -Student Services Management Group -Executive V.P. of Academic Services 2 Professional Development- Online Services Training for online counseling and other online services.
-Integration of online counseling and student services for a growing online student population 2020-2021 -Dean of Student Services -Executive V.P. of Academic Services 1 Implementation of a Student Services Professional Development plan Managers of the Student Services service areas will prepare a plan for a coordinated professional development curriculum and schedule the training events prior to the end of the previous year 2020-2021 -Dean of Student Services -Executive V.P. of Academic Services
+Student Services Plan 2021-2022 - 4 Strategies Goal Objective Strategy Description Desired Outcome Timeline Responsible Party(s) Performance Measures 1 1.10 Program Development- Program Review Annually review the staffing, facility and student service programs making recommendations for departmental changes to improve LCC's service to students Review and utilize position openings as opportunities to improve student services over the next 24 months 2021-2022 -Dean of Student Services -Student Services Management Group 3 3.4 Capacity Building- Technology Improvement Expand the comprehensive automation projects list Based on the review, confirm the automation projects student services will seek to implement over the next 24 months 2021-2022 -Dean of Student Services -Student Services Management Group 3 3.1 Professional Development- Online Services Training for online counseling and other online services.
+Integration of online counseling and student services for a growing online student population 2021-2022 -Dean of Student Services 3 3.1 Professional Development- All Staff Training Implementation of a Student Services Professional Development plan Managers of the Student Services service areas will prepare a plan for a coordinated professional development curriculum and schedule the training events prior to the end of the previous year 2021-2022 -Dean of Student Services